CaseyFerebee/CaseyFerebee/README.md

 - 👋 Hi, I’m CaseyFerebee
-- 👀 I’m a technology professional with experience in web application and software development
+- 👀 I’m learning new technologies in web application and software development
 - 🌱 I’m currently proficient with a combination of frontend and backend technologies, including: HTML, CSS, JavaScript, React, Python, and Django.
-- 💞️ I’m looking to collaborate on any projects that will push me to learn new skills and find novel solutions to challenging problems.
+- 💞️ I’m a very curious and inquisitive person that loves a challenge
 - 📫 How to reach me
     - https://www.linkedin.com/in/casey-ferebee/
     - cwferebee@gmail.com